naman5555sharma/my-website/index.md

 ### Courses

-The courses that I have taken in IIT Bombay are listed below in reverse chronological order.
+The courses that I have taken at IIT Bombay are listed below in reverse chronological order.
 **(*)indicates it's an ongoing course**

 <!-- - **CS 230** : Digital Logic Design and Computer Architecture, Spring 2023 -->